adrianskelton/Project1/README.md

 ### Imagery

 The imagery chosen was to showcase the beauty of the area and to entice potential clients to want to book the accomodation.
-The images were compressed using website TinyPNG.com to maximise performance.
+The images were

 ### Wireframes